JeFi-314/JumpKing-TAS_scripts/README.md

-# JumpKing-TAS Scripts
+# JumpKing TAS Scripts

-I will update all my Tool-Assisted Speedrun (TAS) scripts for Jump King here.
+I will update my all Tool-Assisted Speedrun (TAS) scripts for Jump King here.
 You can also find useful Python scripts and game values here.

 > **Note:** This repository is placed in a subfolder named `TAS` within the Jump King folder.